microsoft/clrmd/doc/FAQ.md

 requirement.

 Theoretically you could get around this requirement yourself in a few ways.
-For example, you can wrap your calls to the API into a seperate process, then use interprocess communication to relay the information.
+For example, you can wrap your calls to the API into a separate process, then use interprocess communication to relay the information.
 I do not plan on adding anything to the API to do this automatically though.